Yuzheng-Chen/DevNote/Working on Bluetooth Connection Between Arduino and Unity.md

 # What do we want to do?
 (Target)
 We are designing an Electric Muscle Stimulator(EMS) based game with a wearable device.
-We need to use the device to connect with other devices and we aimed to make it as smaller as possible.
-Bluetooth technology allows devices to communicate with each other without the need for a central device like a router or access point, which exactly meets our requirements.
+We need the device to connect with other devices and we aimed to make it as small as possible.
+Bluetooth technology allows devices to communicate with each other without the need for a central device like a router or access point, which meets our requirements exactly.

 # Bluetooth Connection on Certain Devices

 ## Bluetooth Connection on HC-06 Bluetooth Module

 The [HC-06](https://www.sgbotic.com/index.php?dispatch=products.view&product_id=2471) is a class 2 slave Bluetooth module designed for transparent wireless serial communication.
+This module is very popular in the prototype  building since it is easy to use and provides an stable connection.

 ### Wire Connection